 All seniors are required to complete one credit unit in Religion.
 This may be accomplished by enrolling and satisfactorily two of the approved semester courses.
-Seniors will take Church History -510 and Christian Themes in Literature and Film-520 or Overview of Catholic Religion Art & Architecture-513.
-Interested seniors may also elect to take Christian Service Learning - 521 as a full year 1 credit course in of the courses mentioned above.
+Seniors will choose from the following courses: Church History, Christian Marriage and Family, Christian Themes in Literature and Film or Miracles.

-Course Name/#: Church History - 510 Grade Level: 12 Course Status: Required Course Level: General Credit: .5 Multiplier: 1.00
+Course Name/#:Church History - 510Course Status: RequiredCredit:.5Prerequisite:None

-Description: To understand our world today, we must also understand the Catholic Church's role in shaping the past.
-The Church has left a substantial impression on the world's historical landscape.
+Description: The course is designed to examine the Catholic Church's role in shaping the past.
 This course introduces students to the Catholic Church's rich history and fascinating story, beginning with the apostolic age and continuing through the present day.
 Saints and sinners, heroes and heretics highlight the lives of key figures throughout Church history.
 This course is intended to build a foundation to begin a lifelong journey toward understanding the Catholic Church's beautiful heritage.